carlosbuitragosan/nasa-project/README.md

 ## Implementation

-Built in NodeJs running in a local server.
+Built in NodeJs and ExpressJs running in a local server.

 ## Steps Involved
 - Apply MVC model architecture to structure code.